 An online consultation was carried out by the World Heritage Centre in order to gather feedback and comments on the draft Policy Compendium from key World Heritage stakeholders in line with Decision 40 COM 12.
 The survey contains a brief presentation of the draft Policy Compendium accompanied by several questions and open fields for specific comments.
-The results of the survey will be published soon.

 In accordance with a sequence of decisions taken by the World Heritage Committee since 2011 regarding the development of a consolidated source of World Heritage policies (35 COM 12B, Decision 37 COM 13, Decision 40 COM 12), a Compendium of Policy for the World Heritage Convention (‘Policy Compendium’) is currently under development.

 The Policy Compendium is being assembled by the World Heritage Centre, working together with a group of cultural and natural World Heritage experts, the Advisory Bodies to the World Heritage Convention, and in consultation with other World Heritage stakeholders.
 The project is being implemented through financial support received from the government of Australia, and will run until 2019.

 The ‘Policy Compendium’ will aim to provide States Parties with a consolidated source of policy decisions made under the Convention.
 It will respond to the need of States Parties for readily accessible information on adopted policies, which should guide them in establishing adequate mechanisms within their legislation and heritage protection and conservation mechanisms.

 The development of the Policy Compendium should be considered within the overall context of the reflection undertaken since 2011 on the future of the 1972 Convention.
 The objective of this reflection is to strengthen the worldwide implementation of the Convention, including through the revision of working procedures and statutory documents, such as the Operational Guidelines.